-How to Submit 2022 Energy Performance Metrics in 2023
+How to Submit 2023 Energy Performance Metrics in 2024

 Depending on the size and location of your multifamily property, you may be required to benchmark by law.
 Benchmarking entails submitting your energy and water consumption and cost data to your city or state.
-If your property is in a city or state that requires benchmarking and the property has a Fannie Mae Loan, you are required to submit 2022 Energy Performance Metrics (EPMs) to Fannie Mae in 2023.
+If your property is in a city or state that requires benchmarking and the property has a Fannie Mae Loan, you are required to submit 2023 Energy Performance Metrics (EPMs) to Fannie Mae in 2024.

-In 2023, properties in the following jurisdictions are required to:
+In 2024, properties in the following jurisdictions are required to:

-• Green Mortgage Loans report to Fannie Mae through the Green Measurement and Verification Service and are not required to follow these requirements
+• Green Mortgage Loans report to Fannie Mae through the Green Measurement and Verification Service and are not required to follow these requirements.

-Instructions are now available for How to Submit 2022 Energy Performance Metrics in 2023
+Instructions are now available for How to Submit 2023 Energy Performance Metrics in 2024

 Each city, town, or state below is linked to their benchmarking law’s website with compliance instructions.

-Benchmarking Laws and Requirements for Properties Required to Submit EPMs in 2022
+Benchmarking Laws and Requirements for Properties Required to Submit EPMs in 2024

 Ann Arbor, MI